leweng03/League-of-Legends-Early-Game-Analysis/README.md

 ## Cleaning and EDA

 For my analysis, I convert the columns that consist of 0's and 1's to boolean values of True and False.
-I also removed the rows in the dataset that were empty.
+These columns are 'firstdragon', 'firstherald', 'firsttower', 'result'.
+I also removed the rows in the dataset that contained null values.
 These rows were missing information that were needed for the analysis.
+I added a column named 'goldlead@15'.
+If golddiffat15 was over 0, goldlead@15 is True.
+Otherwise, goldlead@15 is False.
+This column helps me with my analysis by identifing the presence of gold lead.

 | league   | firstdragon   | firstherald   | firsttower   |   golddiffat15 | result   | goldlead@15   |
 |:---------|:--------------|:--------------|:-------------|---------------:|:---------|:--------------|